ktor-doc-jp/ktor-doc-jp/advanced/pipeline/route.md

 }
 ```

-### Intercepting any Route node
+### Intercepting any `Route` node

-Route class defines an intercept method, that applies to that route node or any other inner route:
+The `Route` class defines an intercept method that applies to that route node or any other inner route:

 ```kotlin
 /// Installs an interceptor into this route which will be called when this or a child route is selected for a call